markstringer-dti/markstringer-dti.github.io/dti.md

 And this, final reason is the main reason that it's useful to try to move a project towards delivering working software earlier rather than later.
 By putting working software in the hands of the people who will use it, you start to solve the flowers vs fruit problem that we talked about in the last chapter.

-When you put working software in the hands of users, you shift the discussion.
-You shift the discussion and the dynamic of the project away from flowers.
+When you put working software in the hands of users, you move the discussion.
+You move the discussion and the dynamic of the project away from flowers.
+And it isn't just the discussion, it's the actions.
 The focus isn't any more about the shiny list of things that a piece of software might do.
 Now the discussion is about fruit.
 What does the software actually do?
 Now that it's in people's hands, does it do something that's useful for them.
+What can we do to make this thing that users are already using even better?

 I worked on a project for an organisation that was still doing pretty much all of it's business using paper documents.
 This was a huge organisation, and it processed a lot of paper.
 The project that I was working on looked at just one of these paper processes.
 The aim was to take it over and make it manageable it using an electronic document handling and storage system.